osisoft/PI-Adapter/V1/Health/Health.md

 ## Configure health endpoints

 A health endpoint designates an OSIsoft OMF endpoint where adapter health information should be sent.
 You can configure multiple health endpoints.
-The configuration for a health endpoint is essentially the same as the configuration for a typical OMF egress endpoint.

-**Configuration parameters for adapter health endpoints**
+1. Using any text editor, create a file that contains one or more health endpoints in JSON form.
+  - For a table of all available health endpoint parameters, see [Parameters](#parameters).
+2. Save the file.
+3. Use any tool capable of making HTTP requests and execute a POST command with the contents of that file to the following endpoint: `

+### Parameters

 | Parameter                       | Required                            | Type      | Description                                        |
 |---------------------------------|-------------------------------------|-----------|----------------------------------------------------|